zcakg86/neural-networks-house-prices/README.md

 # Methods
 * H3 Index for spatial representation
-* Louvain graph based community detection
+* Girvan-Newman community detection to allocate each H3 index to a community.
+* Community embedding layer
-* Temporal embedding layer
+* Temporal embedding layer based on YYYYMM and DD.
+* Property Attribute data

 # Data
 Residential Sales data:\